superseriousbusiness/gotosocial/docs/admin/database_maintenance.md

 !!! tip

-    Though the maintenance tips provided here are intended by non-destructive, you should still consider backing up your database before manually intervening to do maintenance.
-That way if you mistype something or accidentally run a bad command, you can simply restore your backup and try again.
+    Though the maintenance tips provided here are intended to be non-destructive, you should backup your database before manually performing maintenance.
+That way if you mistype something or accidentally run a bad command, you can restore your backup and try again.

 !!! danger